waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Tool Flaws & Consolidations
 - **`advanced_pathfinder` (Fixed):** The tool now correctly treats `closed_gate` tiles as impassable.
 - `find_path` (Consolidated): The `find_path_to_adjacent` tool was redundant and has been merged into the main `find_path` tool.
+- **Alternating Doors:** A specific gate mechanic where switches (often hidden in statues) toggle between opening one set of gates while closing another.
+The effect can be on the same floor or even different floors.
+Sometimes a switch needs to be 'primed' and then the player has to walk to the gate to trigger it to open.